Dfam-consortium/tss_prefilter/README.md

  * Dfam_3.6 ( 732,993 TE sequences, 968 mbases )
     * Index Build: 1hr 56min on 64 cores, 128GB RAM (on machine...not necessarily used)
     * Index Size: 8.9GB
-    * Searching SVA took 8.3 seconds ( TODO: need to break out index search vs result [eg. sorting and duplicate removal] processing time ).
-This produced 19,874 candidates.
+    * Searching SVA took 8.3 seconds, searching 1308 kmers fwd and reverse (SVA_A 1387bp) for 10 nearest neighbors each, producing 26160 neighbors, comprising 19,887 unique families.
-    * Aligning (threads=4) SVA to the 19,874 candidates took 24s (692 alignments)
+    * Aligning (threads=4) SVA to the 19,887 candidates took 24s (692 alignments)
     * Aligning (threads=4) SVA to the full 732,993 TE set took 9 min 51s (3112 alignments)
     * NOTE: Expected results of Alu/HERVK were not returned in this search as there are many results that are equally distant in the larger index.
 Choice of nearest neighbor parameter will impact this but also increase the number of candidates requiring alignment.